-PCG identified a random sample of 100 cases out of the universe of all removals or placement changes occurring during the first Reporting Period and conducted reviews of these cases in order to verify that assessments were conducted within the timeframes mandated in the Settlement Agreement.
+PCG identified a random sample of 100 cases out of the universe of all removals or placement changes identified by DCYF as having had an assessment conducted within the timeframes mandated by the Settlement Agreement; PCG then verified that assessments were conducted within the appropriate timeframes.
 In each of the cases reviewed, PCG found that an assessment was conducted within the designated timeframe.

-DCYF evaluated outcomes for all 552 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 removals/placement changes (representing 18.1 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±10.6 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 525 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 removals/placement changes (representing 19 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±8.8 percent at a 95 percent confidence level.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children entering care or changing placements during the first Reporting Period where the move was not to an equivalent level of need (570 cases), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 350 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of children entering care or changing placements during the third Reporting Period where the move was not to an equivalent level of need (525 cases), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to a sufficient number of cases to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 525 applicable cases during the third Reporting Period, 360 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period exceeded the 85 percent threshold described in the Settlement Agreement, the Monitoring Team recommends that these case reviews be retroactively conducted on cases from that period.
-This will ensure that the findings from the Reporting Period are appropriately credited to DCYF.
-Should this retroactive review not be conducted for the first Reporting Period, the Monitoring Team will be unable to validate that the standard described in the Settlement Agreement has been met.
-Additionally, the Monitoring Team will be unable to validate the statewide results in future periods, until a sufficiently large sample of cases is reviewed.
+Since DCYF's performance on this measure during each of the first three Reporting Periods exceeded the 85 percent threshold described in the Settlement Agreement, the Monitoring Team recommends that these case reviews be retroactively conducted on cases from each the first and second Reporting Periods, or the second and third Reporting Periods.
+This will ensure that the findings from each Reporting Period are appropriately credited to DCYF, and - should the findings of the review be concordant with the outcomes reported by DCYF - this will permit the Monitoring Team to validate the statewide outcomes and support DCYF's exit from Section 1 of the Settlement Agreement.